 The procurement method aims to prevent long periods and delayed delivery of interventions as inputs will be sourced out locally, specifically from eligible SAAD associations such as its multiplier farms.

-Local procurement also helps control the spread of diseases such as the Asian Swine Fever.
+Local procurement also helps control the spread of diseases such as the African Swine Fever.

 Animal mortality and seed dormancy are expected to lessen.